graphql/express-graphql/README.md

 by providing an `extensions` function when using `graphqlHTTP`.
 The function must return a JSON-serializable Object.

+When called, this is provided an argument which you can use to get information about the GraphQL request:

+`{ document, variables, operationName, result }`

 This example illustrates adding the amount of time consumed by running the provided query, which could perhaps be used by your development tools.